By Jim Olsen

 5. One reason we don’t think we can afford a Christian education is our friends are always buying something we don’t have and can’t afford…but we buy it anyway.

 I challenge anyone who thinks they cannot afford a Christian education to first of all work out a budget to see if it is possible.
-For your convenience, I am providing forms and instructions to put a budget together.
-You probably can afford Christian education.
-Use these tools to help you find out:

 The real question is not: “Can we afford to provide our children with a Christian education?” but rather “Can we afford not to provide our children with a Christian education?”